The Current Best — and Possibly the Only — DAC You Will Ever Need

 The remaining FFT and multi-tone tests confirm a clean noise floor with no significant spurious tones or harmonic artefacts:

-THD across the frequency range is impressively even, with no significant elevation in the bass or upper registers that might indicate a less controlled implementation.
+THD across the frequency range is even, with no significant elevation in the bass or upper registers that might indicate a less controlled implementation.

 The DAC filter roll-off graph shows the different reconstruction filter options available through the app — each with a distinct profile in the ultrasonic region, allowing you to choose between filter presentations based on your preference for bandwidth, pre-ringing, and post-ringing behaviour.